Exchange and Visiting Students

 - Pontifícia Universidade Católica de São Paulo (PUC-SP) - São Paulo, Brazil

-Exchange students must follow a certain set of procedures to be admitted and enrolled at Duquesne.
-Please read the Instructions for Exchange Applicants here.
+Exchange and Visiting students must follow a certain set of procedures to be admitted and enrolled at Duquesne.
+Please read the

 Applying to the University

-Use the Exchange Student Application Form to apply.
+Use the Exchange or Visiting Student Application Form to apply.
 We must receive all the necessary documentation to make an informed decision about your admission.

 If accepted, we will process your immigration documents.
 You will need to give us your financial information that shows you can provide the funding for your living expenses while you are at Duquesne.
 You will need to fill out and return Affidavit of Support form to prove your funding.

-Since tuition costs are covered through our exchange agreement, you need only provide proof of funding for living expenses.
+FOR EXCHANGE STUDENTS: Since tuition costs are covered by our exchange agreement, you need only provide proof of funding for living expenses.
 Please consult the Tuition Cost Sheet for information on living costs.

 Once you have provided the necessary information for immigration, we will issue you an I-20 document and information for your arrival to Duquesne.
 Details will be provided in your acceptance letter and subsequent communication.